luizcressoni/triaxis/README.md

 - Uses a ESP32.
 I'm running mine in an old DOIT Devkit-v1.
 Adjust platformio.ini for your model
 - Connects to a WiFi hostspot and update time from NTP
 - Uses accelstepper for smooth step motor drive
+- OTA firmware update at ip/update using ElegantOTA

 ## TODO